Xivius/plant-projector/README.md

 Plant Projector is an app for inexperienced gardeners that predicts a plant's future based on the weather forecast.
 It uses image classification (photo taken from phone) to identify the plant and determine its ideal temperature range.
 Afterwards, based on the current weather and forecasted weather, the app gives a prediction on the quality of the plant's health and/or yield in the given days.
 The initial plant-specific information is provided by farmer's guides online, who have much more knowledge and wisdom in this matter.
 Obviously, there are many other factors that contribute to a plant's health.
 Due to time constraints, this prototype only accounts for weather.
 See the future plans for details on how the app can improve.

-This current repo will feature a demo using a cherry tomato.
+This current repo will feature a demo using tomatoes.

 ### Future Plans